-We can’t go any further without answering this question: What are sulfates?
+What Are Sulfates?Let’s start with the basics.
+What are sulfates?
 Sulfates are a type of detergent or surfactant that can be found in a number of products that you probably use nearly every day, including face cleansers, body wash, toothpaste, and shampoo.
-What do these products have in common?
-They are all cleansers of some sort.
+The common thread is that all of these types of products are cleansers of some sort.

 Sulfate-free routines and products have gained popularity in recent years, with sulfates widely being considered “bad.”
 But is that the case?
 From what you just read, they sound like they could be useful, so let’s get into it.

 The reason sulfates have gained their current reputation is due to the fact that they can clean almost too well.
-Not only do they get rid of impurities that can be on your hair and skin, but they are known to be overly harsh and also strip away essential oils.
+Not only do they get rid of impurities on your hair and skin, but they can be overly harsh and strip away essential oils.
 The result?
 Dryness.

 While sulfates certainly serve a purpose, they may have effects you aren’t interested in.
 Keep in mind that the three main sulfates we mentioned above are the same ones used in powerful household cleaners and detergents.
 Of course, not all sulfates are the same; one sulfate may be a lot gentler than another.
-Think of it like a dishwashing liquid for a machine versus one that you’d use to hand wash.
+Think of it like a liquid soap for a machine versus one that you’d use to handwash.
 The one for handwashing will be milder on your hands.

 Sodium laureth sulfate, sodium lauryl sulfate, and ammonium laureth sulfate are all meant to break up oil, grease, and grime chemically with little mechanical action.
 This means you don’t have to scrub as hard; the sulfates do the work.
 There are benefits to this, the main one being that it creates a lot less friction and tugging on whichever surface the sulfates come into contact with—like your hair.
-Your hair is at its most fragile when wet, so any excess rubbing can cause breakage, which can make this appealing, but even so, the level of clean that these three sulfates provide isn’t always necessary.
+Your hair is at its most fragile when wet.
+Excess rubbing of water-soaked hair can cause breakage.
+Not having to create friction and potential damage is appealing, but the level of clean that these three sulfates provide isn’t always necessary.

 Outside of the sulfates we’ve mentioned already, there are others that are known to be less harsh.
 These include Sodium Cocyl Isethionate, Sodium Lauryl Sulfoacetate, Sodium Socoyl (or lauryl/lauroyl) Sarcosinate, Ethyl PEG-15 Cocamine Sulfate, Dioctyl Sodium Sulfosuccinate, Sodium Lauryl Glucose Carboxylate, Methyl Cocoyl or Lauryl Taurate, and Sodium Cocoyl Glycinate.